codehsbooks/apjava/Methods/javadocs-and-more-methods.md

 # Javadocs and More Methods

 Javadoc is all about commenting your code correctly.
-Javadoc is both the tool and the style of commenting your Java programs.
-Commenting is very important, as it provides notes in our code to help others understand it.
+Javadoc is both a tool and the style of commenting your Java programs.
+Commenting is important as it provides notes in our code to help others understand it.

 ## Javadoc Rules

 Javadoc comments are similar to multiline comments, but contain an extra `*`.
-Here is an example of how Javadoc comments start and end:
+Here is an example of a Javadoc comment and its structure.

 ``` Java
 /**